-

 - no suspension of trading of the target company’s shares.

-Once the commencement conditions have been satisfied or waived, the bidder will make the public offer in accordance with the statutory procedural requirements.
-Following the acceptance period, during which shareholders can tender their shares, the bidder must declare the offer unconditional unless any of the ‘offer conditions’ are not satisfied.
-In addition to some commencement conditions which are commonly also used as offer conditions, common offer conditions are:
+Once the commencement conditions have been satisfied or waived, the offeror will make the public offer in accordance with the statutory procedural requirements.
+Following the acceptance period, during which shareholders can tender their shares, the offeror must declare the offer unconditional, unless any of the ‘offer conditions’ are not satisfied.
+In addition to some commencement conditions that are also frequently used as offer conditions, common offer conditions are:

 - the minimum acceptance threshold being met;